CMarzin/cocoweb/posts/2022-07-15_tips-asking-for-help.md

 ---
-title: Tips guide to asking for help
+title: Guide to asking for help
 description: Tips and discovery of the week.
 date: 2022-07-15
 tags: